NiRuaG/GiphyAPI/README.md

 ## View animated gif's on topics of your choice ##

 * Click the buttons at the top of the page to search for gif's
-* Palce to input your own searches
+  There is also a place to input and add your own searches

 * Click on individual gif images to toggle between playing and pausing them
  There are also buttons for playing, pausing, and clearing ALL results

 * Click the :heart: to add to favorites!